User Guide - LearnNoW

 There are 12 chapters in LearnNoW, each one focusing on a few specific themes, with some variations and extensions in each text.
 This way, there will be some new elements and some repetition in all the texts.

 All chapters have the same menu structure.
-The four topmost items lead to texts about Alex, Ben, Cecilie and Dina.
+The four topmost items, A, B, C and D, lead to texts about the characters Alex, Ben, Cecilie and Dina.

 Recommended work approach

-- Start at the top with Alex, read the text.
+- Start at the top with the A text.

 - Select Grammar for an explanation of the grammar you will need in the exercises.

-Once you have completed these steps, you can proceed to Ben.
-Work here in just the same way, before proceeding to Cecilie and Dina.
+- Once you have completed these steps, you can proceed to next text (B).
+Work here in just the same way, before proceeding to C and D.

 Use the Pronunciation and Listening exercises pages to improve your oral skills.